Clam Sentinel

 Paths Or Files Not Scanned (Whitelisting)

-Operation: Disable System Monitor or Stop Verify Files, Whitelist “Good” Files, Re-Enable or Re-Start
+Operation: Disable System Monitor or Stop Sentinel, Verify Files, Whitelist “Good” Files, Re-Start/Enable

 The next option is Paths or Files not scanned.
-Clam Sentinel is configured so that the path on your computer with the most recent Windows activity is not scanned (whitelisted).
-You can add other paths, or even individual files, that you do not want to be scanned if they will trigger a false suspicious detection.
-You should also whitelist infected file false positive detections until Clam AV corrects their signature.
+Clam Sentinel comes configured so that the path on your computer with the most recent Windows activity is not scanned (whitelisted).
+You can add other paths, or even individual files, that you do not want to be scanned if they will trigger an unwanted Sentinel suspicious detection.
+You can also whitelist infected file false positive detections until Clam AV corrects their virus signature.
 Clam Sentinel has wild card support (? and *) for filenames or paths not scanned.
 Files not scanned are excluded from both the System monitor and the real-time monitor, so be careful what you whitelist.
-Verify with Jotti or Virus Total that each file you whitelist is really “clean” and not infected.
+Verify with Jotti or Virus Total that each file you whitelist is not really infected.

 Paths Where All Files Will Be Scanned

 The next option is Paths where all files will be scanned.
-This is for selecting folders where all files are to be scanned—regardless of the extensions.
-You can browse folders on your computer by selecting the little icon on the configuration page.
+This is for selecting paths or directories, where all files are to be scanned—regardless of the extensions.
+You can browse paths or folders on your computer by selecting the little icon on the Sentinel configuration page.
 You will generally not need this option.

 Maximum No. Of Simultaneous Scans

-The last advanced settings option is Maximum size for log files.
-The default is 5 megabytes, but 1 or 2 megabytes should be enough—especially if you have a small hard drive.
-Sentinel has 5 logs, and each log has this same size.
+The last advanced settings option is Maximum Sentinel log file size.
+Clam Sentinel comes configured with a large 5 megabyte size, but 1 or 2 megabytes is usually enough.
+There are 5 logs, and each log has this same size.

 Quarantine

 You can also run the Clam Sentinel Quarantine Recover program to restore files from quarantine back to their original location.
-Sentinel comes with a separate program, SentinelRecover.exe, which is similar to ClamWin's Quarantine Browser program, to restore files from quarantine.
+Clam Sentinel comes with a separate program, SentinelRecover.exe, which is similar to ClamWin's Quarantine Browser program to restore files from quarantine.
 Sentinel Recover works on all computers, and it can restore files quarantined by both Clam Sentinel and ClamWin.
 Operation is simple, and the options are mostly self explanatory.
-Before restoring an infected file (not a System Monitor suspicious file), you should visit the Clam AV Submit A File page on the web to upload it and tell them it is a false positive detection so they can correct their signature.
-Then you can whitelist this file for Sentinel until it is corrected by Clam.
-If you intend to scan a detected file with a ClamWin on-demand scan, you should also whitelist the file for ClamWin via the ClamWin filters tab.
-Remove the whitelisted file from both the Sentinel and ClamWin whitelists when Clam AV has corrected the signature in a few days.
-Never submit a file detected by the System Monitor as “suspicious” because Clam AV can do nothing about false positive System Monitor detections.
-You can whitelist suspicious files for Clam Sentinel only.
+To restore files, you should follow the operation steps above.
+Before restoring an infected file (not a System Monitor suspicious file), you should visit the Clam AV Submit A File page on the web to upload the file and tell Clam it is a false positive detection so they can correct their signature.
+Then you can whitelist the file for Clam Sentinel until it is corrected.
+If you intend to scan a detected file with a ClamWin on-demand scan, you should also whitelist it for ClamWin via the ClamWin filters tab.
+Remove the whitelisted file from both Clam Sentinel and ClamWin whitelists when Clam AV has corrected the signature in a few days.
+Never submit a file detected by the System Monitor as “suspicious” to Clam AV because Clam can do nothing about false positive System Monitor detections.
+Whitelist suspicious files for Clam Sentinel only.

 Logs

-There are logs for the real-time monitor, quarantined files, messages (if you used the system monitor option to detect suspicious files and warn about system changes), memory scan, and drive scan.
-After “whitelisting” your “good” files/folders that are detected as suspicious, you will normally not get many system monitor messages, so each message can be important.
+There are logs for the real-time monitor, quarantined files, messages (System Monitor with some registry changes if you used the full system monitor option), memory scan, and drive scan.
+After “whitelisting” your “good” files/folders that are detected as suspicious by Clam Sentinel , you will normally not get many system monitor messages, so each message can be important.
 Check the Message log occasionally to see if you have missed anything.
 Recent messages are shown at the end of each log.
-Recent entries are at the end of the log.

 Using Clam Sentinel On A USB Drive With ClamWin On The Hard Drive

-ClamWin must be installed on the computer the USB is plugged into, but it does not have to be on the USB drive.
+ClamWin must be installed on the computer the USB is plugged into, but it does not have to be installed on the USB.
 Put the Clam Sentinel program folder on the USB and put the .ini configuration file in the program folder.
 Manually change the UseLocalIniFile in the Sentinel .ini configuration file to UseLocalIniFile 1=yes.
-The 0 default puts the Clam Sentinel configuration file in C:\Users\Bob\AppData\Roaming\ClamSentinel for Windows Vista/7 computers or in Documents and Settings for Windows XP computers.
+The 0 default puts the Sentinel configuration file in C:\Users\Bob\AppData\Roaming\ClamSentinel for Windows Vista/7/8 computers or in Documents and Settings for Windows XP computers.
 Changing it to 1 will put the configuration file in the Clam Sentinel program folder on the USB.
-The UseLocalIniFile setting is the first item in the Clam Sentinel .ini configuration file.
+The UseLocalIniFile setting is the first item in the Sentinel .ini configuration file.

 Using Both Clam Sentinel And ClamWin Portable On A USB Drive

-First, you must install ClamWin Portable on a USB drive/key and start it (run ClamWinPortable.exe from the ClamWinPortable directory).
+First install ClamWin Portable on a USB drive/key and start it (run ClamWinPortable.exe from the ClamWinPortable directory).
 Configure ClamWin the way you want.
-Not all ClamWin options are available in the Portable version.
+Not all normal ClamWin options are available in the Portable version).

-Then you must download the Clam Sentinel Zip file (or Sentinel.exe file) from the Clam Sentinel site to the desktop on your computer.
+Then download the Clam Sentinel Zip file (or Sentinel.exe file) from the Clam Sentinel web site to the desktop on your computer.
 Extract the zipped Sentinel files to the desktop of your computer.
-You must copy the Sentinel.exe file, the .ini file, and the Sentinel Recover file to the USB drive in the ClamWinPortable\App\clamwin\bin folder.
+Then copy the Sentinel.exe file, the .ini file, and the Sentinel Recover file to the USB drive in the ClamWinPortable\App\clamwin\bin folder on the USB.

-Next, as mentioned above, you will have to configure Clam Sentinel to use the .ini configuration file that is in the local folder from where Clam Sentinel is run (the ClamWin\bin directory on the USB).
+Next configure Clam Sentinel to use the .ini configuration file that is in the local folder from where Sentinel is run (the ClamWin\bin directory on the USB).
 The configuration item is UseLocalIniFile 1=yes.
 Do not use the zero default.
-You can change the Clam Sentinel.ini file in Notepad or a similar text editor.
+You can change the Sentinel.ini file in Notepad or a similar text editor.
 Save the .ini file after making this change.
-The UseLocalIniFile setting is the first item in the Clam Sentinel .ini configuration file.
+The UseLocalIniFile setting is the first item in the Sentinel .ini configuration file.

-You must also configure Clam Sentinel to use the local ClamWin configuration file on the USB stick.
+You must also configure Clam Sentinel to use the local ClamWin configuration file on the USB drive.
 To do this, make the PathClamWin=..\..\..\data\settings active.
-Do this by removing the semicolon (;) from the beginning of the line in the .ini file and put a semicolon (;) at the beginning of the line for any other “PathClamWin=” statements in the .ini file.
+Do this by removing the semicolon (;) from the beginning of the line in the Clam Sentinel .ini file and put a semicolon (;) at the beginning of the line for any other “PathClamWin=” statements in the .ini file.
 This configuration always works best for me if I put PathClamWin=f:\ClamWinPortable\App\DefaultData\settings.
-The USB drive is usually f or g, so change it as needed.
+The USB drive is usually drive F or G, so change it as needed.

 Do not run Clam Sentinel before you make the two manual configuration changes mentioned above.
 Then click on the Sentinel.exe file in the ClamWin bin folder to run Clam Sentinel.
 You can do any other configuration via the Clam Sentinel badge in the system tray after starting.
 You can then delete the Clam Sentinel files on your desktop.

 From now on, you can start Clam Sentinel on the USB by clicking on the ClamSentinel.exe file in the ClamWin\bin folder on the USB, and Clam Sentinel will start protecting you.
 I suggest that you do not configure Clam Sentinel on the USB to run on startup—start it manually each time you insert the USB.
 When you start Clam Sentinel, it drops an icon in the system tray—just like it does for the regular hard drive version.
-You can configure Clam Sentinel by clicking on the icon—just like on the hard drive version.
-I also suggest that you enable the System Monitor to detect suspicious files only.
+You can configure Clam Sentinel by clicking on the icon—just like the regular version.
+Be sure to enable the System Monitor to detect suspicious files only.

 After Clam Sentinel is installed on the USB, you do not have to start ClamWin Portable any more—Clam Sentinel will find the ClamWin Portable files it needs on the USB key if you configure as suggested.
 You do not need ClamWin Portable running in order to use Clam Sentinel, but you should have both programs configured on USB as mentioned.
 You will need to start ClamWin Portable, however, in order to update the ClamWin signature database.
-Do this at least daily, but more often if you use the internet for long periods of time.
+Do this at least daily, but more often if you use the internet a lot.

-You can stop both programs from running on the computer by right clicking on their icons in the system tray and then selecting Exit or Stop.
-When you want to remove the USB key from the computer, you will have to stop Clam Sentinel on the USB (and ClamWinPortable if it is running), and then click on the USB icon in the system tray and stop the USB from running before you can remove it without doing any USB damage.
+You can stop both programs from running locally on the computer by right clicking on their icons in the system tray and then selecting Exit or Stop.
+When you want to remove the USB key from the computer, you will have to stop Clam Sentinel on the USB (and ClamWinPortable if it is running), and then click on the USB icon in the system tray and stop the USB from running before you can remove it without doing any damage to the USB.

 Thank You